netmod-wg/rfc8407bis/draft-ietf-netmod-rfc6020-iana-update.md

 : Modules and their revisions are maintained in the registry.
 : All initial version module and submodule names in the registry MUST be unique.
 : All XML namespaces of initial version modules in the registry MUST be unique.
-: All modules and submodules revisions MUST have the same name as the one in the initial version of the module and submodule.
+: All module and submodule revisions MUST have the same name as the one in the initial version of the module and submodule.
 : All module revisions MUST have the same XML namespace as the initial version of the module.

 # Operational Considerations